Ron Washington

+Ronald Washington (born April 29, 1952) is an American professional baseball manager, coach, and former infielder who was most recently the manager for the Los Angeles Angels of Major League Baseball (MLB).

+Washington played for the Los Angeles Dodgers, Minnesota Twins, Baltimore Orioles, Cleveland Indians and Houston Astros in a career that began in 1977 and ended in 1989.
+He was primarily a middle infielder, but throughout his career, Washington also appeared at first base, center field and left field.
+In his 10 seasons as a player, Washington had a batting average of .261 with 20 career home runs, 146 runs batted in, and 28 stolen bases.

-Washington is currently the third base coach for the Atlanta Braves.
-He is also the former manager of the Texas Rangers, whom he took to the World Series in 2010 and 2011.
-Prior to managing the Rangers, Washington coached in the New York Mets and Oakland Athletics organizations.
-He is one of only three MLB players, along with U L Washington (no relation) and Frank White, who were products of the Royals Academy.
+After his playing career ended, Washington coached in the New York Mets and Oakland Athletics organizations.
+He served as manager of the Texas Rangers from 2007 to 2014, leading the team to the World Series in 2010 and 2011.
+He coached for the Oakland Athletics in 2015 and served as the third base coach of the Atlanta Braves from 2016 to 2023.
+Washington won a World Series ring with the Braves in 2021.

 Playing career

 Washington was signed by the Kansas City Royals on July 17, 1970.
 He spent the next ten seasons in the minor leagues with three different organizations (Royals, Mets, and Dodgers).
 He also played various seasons in the Mexican Pacific League during the winters throughout the 1970s and 1980s.
 He earned a brief September callup with the Los Angeles Dodgers in 1977 hitting .368 (7 for 19).
-He would not return to the major league level until 1981 with the Minnesota Twins where he would remain until 1986.
-He then played one season each for the Baltimore Orioles, Cleveland Indians, and Houston Astros before retiring from Triple-A Oklahoma City in 1990.
+He would not return to the major league level until 1981 with the Minnesota Twins, where he would remain until 1986.
+He then played one season each for the Baltimore Orioles, Cleveland Indians, and Houston Astros.
+He played in the Senior Professional Baseball Association in their inaugural 1989–90 season, and was named their most valuable player, before retiring from Triple-A Oklahoma City in 1990.
 He was a middle infielder for most of his career.

 On May 28, 1988, while playing for the Indians, Washington broke up Milwaukee Brewers pitcher Odell Jones' no-hit bid after 8 1/3 innings with a pinch-hit single.

-Coaching career
+Washington is one of only 14 MLB players, along with U L Washington (no relation) and Frank White, who were products of the Royals Academy.